Logan Kelly

 Your agent probably saw a social security number last Tuesday.
 Do you know what it did with it?

-If the answer is "I'd have to check the logs," that's the problem.
+If the answer to "what did your agent do with that SSN?" is "I'd have to check the logs," that's the problem.
 If the answer is "we don't log inputs at that granularity," that's a bigger problem.
 And if you're not certain PII entered your agent context in the first place, that's the problem you need to solve first.

 PII protection for AI agents means systematically preventing personally identifiable information from entering, propagating through, and leaking out of an agent's processing pipeline.
 Unlike traditional application security, PII in agent systems arrives through three distinct vectors — direct user input, tool call responses, and session context accumulation — each requiring a different detection and handling strategy.
 Effective protection requires pre-execution interception, not retroactive log scanning.
 (See also: What is agentic governance →)